Contrasting Provident Financial (FPLPY) & Its Rivals

 |2.46

-As a group, “Personal credit institutions” companies have a potential downside of 21.13%.
-Given Provident Financial’s competitors stronger consensus rating and higher probable upside, analysts clearly believe Provident Financial has less favorable growth aspects than its competitors.
+As a group, “Personal credit institutions” companies have a potential downside of 20.96%.
+Given Provident Financial’s rivals stronger consensus rating and higher possible upside, analysts clearly believe Provident Financial has less favorable growth aspects than its rivals.

 Profitability

-This table compares Provident Financial and its competitors’ net margins, return on equity and return on assets.
+This table compares Provident Financial and its rivals’ net margins, return on equity and return on assets.

 |Net Margins